^

 Symptoms of conjunctival melanoma

-Melanoma of the conjunctiva manifests itself in the 6th decade of life, excluding patients with dysplastic nevus syndrome, in whom multiple melaiomas develop much earlier.
-There is a single, black or gray nodule containing a feeding vessel that can be fixed to the episcler.
-Non-pigmentary tumors of pink color have a characteristic smooth appearance, similar to "salmon fillet".
-The tumor is most often located in the limb area, although it can occur on the conjunctiva anywhere.
+Conjunctival melanoma presents in the 6th decade of life, excluding patients with dysplastic nevus syndrome, in whom multiple melanomas develop much earlier.
+There is a single, black or gray nodule containing a feeding vessel, which may be fixed to the episclera.
+Non-pigmented, pink tumors have a characteristic smooth appearance, resembling a "salmon fillet".
+The tumor is most often located in the limbus, although it can occur anywhere on the conjunctiva.

 Differential diagnosis of conjunctival melanoma

-• A large nevus that grows during puberty, however, unlike melanoma, it does not affect the cornea.
+• A large nevus that grows during puberty, but unlike melanoma, it does not affect the cornea.

-• Melanocyte is a rare, congenital, slowly growing formation, almost black in color, which does not freely move around the eyeball.
+• Melanocytoma is a rare, congenital, slow-growing, almost black tumor that does not move freely within the eyeball.

 Where does it hurt?